 Thom Hartman reports that, “Dozens of papers cited in the retracted EPA report on glyphosate are “unpublished regulatory studies.”
 That means they weren’t peer-reviewed.
 That means we don’t know how the data was collected or tested.

 Nathan Donley of the Center for Biological Diversity wrote: “The EPA’s analysis relied heavily on industry-funded studies that have not undergone public scrutiny, while the WHO used publicly available research for its analysis.”

 The EPA is compromised by industry, underfunded, broken.
-It has been broken ever since Reagan turned it into an industry partner, a “cooperative regulatory” agency, rather than the watchdog Nxon intended in its creation.
+It has been irretrievably broken ever since Reagan turned it into an industry partner, a “cooperative regulatory” agency, rather than the watchdog Nixon intended in its creation.

 This agency has lost all sense of legitimacy as long as “cooperative regulation” is allowed to reign.
 We don’t need “cooperative” regulatory agencies.
-We need agencies acting in the best interests of the health of the American people who fund it with their tax dollars.
+We need agencies that act in the best interests of the health of the American people who fund it with their tax dollars.